telus/create-library/README.md

 ## <a id="step-0"></a> Why and when should I use this?

-The present NPM library initializer was created as a replacement to [npm-library-starter-kit][npm-library-starter-kit].
 This starter kit is opinionated, and it is meant to encourage a good set of practices, but it is also flexible from a configuration point of view.
 We encourage teams to use the tools we have included in the template for setting up a solid and reliable pipeline that will allow for a good developer workflow and collaboration process.
 You are free to remove and/or add additional jobs or steps in your pipeline if that makes sense for your project and team.

 Here are some of the principles and concepts we have based this on: